Hleephilip/CSG/README.md

     --mask_res 16 --posterior_guidance <GUIDANCE_SCALE>
 ```

-After all, files at directory `output/test_cat` is like:
+After all, files at directory `output/test_cat` are like this:

 ```
 output/test_cat